Of the San Diego Area Law Libraries (SANDALL)

 SECTION 1.
 GENERAL ELECTIONS

-b) Nominations by the Nominations Committee.
-The Nominations Committee shall submit to the Executive Board a list of candidates for each of the offices of President, Vice President, Secretary and Treasurer at least nine (9) weeks prior to the annual meeting.
+- Nominations by the Nominations Committee.
+The Nominations Committee shall submit to the Executive Board a list of candidates for each of the open offices of President, Vice President, Secretary, Treasurer, and Executive Board Member at least nine (9) weeks prior to the annual meeting.
 The committee shall nominate at least one (1) candidate whenever possible.
 When evaluating the qualifications of a potential candidate, the committee shall consider such factors as the individual’s job experience, type of library, geographical location and service to the Chapter.

-d) Mailing of Ballots.
-Ballots including the names of all persons nominated by the Nominations Committee and/or petition shall be [emailed or, if the member has no email,] mailed [by regular mail] to the membership at six (6) weeks prior to the annual meeting.
+- Mailing of Ballots.
+Ballots including the names of all persons nominated by the Nominations Committee and/or petition shall emailed, or if the member has no email, mailed by regular mail to the membership at least eight (8) weeks prior to the annual meeting.

-e) Receipt and Counting of Ballots.
-Election ballots shall be received by the Nominations Committee three (3) weeks before the annual meeting.
+- Receipt and Counting of Ballots.
+Election ballots shall be received by the Nominations Committee no later than four (4) weeks before the annual meeting.
 The Nominations Committee shall then tabulate the results and report the names of the new officers to the Chapter.
 Following the reporting of the election results, the committee shall destroy the ballots.

 SECTION 2.
 VACANCIES AND SPECIAL ELECTIONS

-c) Secretary and Treasurer.
-In the event a vacancy occurs in the office of Secretary or Treasurer the President shall appoint a member to fill the vacancy for the remainder of the term, not to exceed (6) months.
+- Secretary and Treasurer.
+In the event a vacancy occurs in the office of Secretary or Treasurer the President shall appoint a member to fill the vacancy for the remainder of the term, not to exceed six (6) months.

-d) Past President.
-In the event that a vacancy occurs in the office of Past President, the President shall appoint a member to fill the vacancy for the remainder of the term, not to exceed six (6) months.
+- Executive Board Member.
+In the event that a vacancy occurs in the office of Executive Board Member, the President shall appoint a member to fill the vacancy for the remainder of the term, not to exceed six (6) months.

-f) In the event of a vacancy occurring more than six (6) months before the end of the term of the Vice President/President-Elect, Secretary, Treasurer, or Past President, a special election shall be held within 30 days of the occurrence of the vacancy.
+- In the event of a vacancy occurring more than six (6) months before the end of the term of the Vice President/President-Elect, Secretary, Treasurer, or Executive Board Member, a special election shall be held within 30 days of the occurrence of the vacancy.

 SECTION 3.
 VOTING